 I got my first taste of teaching when I was in high school and I worked for Bringing Up Girls in Science (BUGS) at the University of North Texas.
 We mentored and tutored girls from the 4th and 5th grades in science.
 Additionally, we taught them how to develop testable hypotheses, plan experiments, preform controlled experiments, and analyze the data they generated.
 I really liked making a difference in the lives of these girls, and imparting to them my love of science and math.
 Since then I have tutored friends, classmates, and coworkers.
 During college I was the scholarship chair for my sorority.
 I often held calculus session for members that were having difficulties.
 As a graduate student, I would regularly assist others with designing their experiments and often taught them about concepts they had trouble grasping.
 During my postdoc at USC I also taught undergraduates, graduate students, and other postdocs new methods and techniques, as well as, the best methods for analyzing their data (and the reasons behind these methods).
 I have a passion for both math and science, and I enjoy sharing this love with others and helping them find their own love of these subjects.

-George Washington University - PhD, Molecular Medicine
+Graduate Degree: George Washington University - PHD, Molecular Medicine